rchiba/rchiba.github.com/_posts/2014-05-03-how-to-recruit-engineers-in-san-francisco.md

 ## Work your network

-Our second engineering hires, Brett, came from Nikhil's extended network and not from any job board or recruiting company.
+Our second engineering hire, Brett, came from Nikhil's extended network and not from any job board or recruiting company.
 You never know who's looking and with social media, it's easier than ever to let all of your friends know that you're looking to hire.
 It's also easier to bring someone onto the team if they're vetted by a friend than if they are a stranger.
-Not only do you feel like you can trust their competency, they can also trust that yours through the mutual friend.
+Not only do you feel like you can trust their competency, they can also better trust your competency!

 ## Post a Quality Job Post